CiucurDaniel/ibm-uvt-proiect-colectiv-devops/1-introduction-to-containers-and-podman/README.md

 ## What are containers?

+Software   applications  typically   depend   on   other   libraries,   configuration   files,   or services that are provided by the runtime environment.

 Containers ares a set of one or more processes that are isolated from the rest of the system.

 Containers provide many of the same benefits as virtual machines, such as *security*, *storage*, and *network isolation*.
 Containers *require far fewer hardware resources and are quick to start and terminate*.
 They also **isolate the libraries and the runtime resources (such as CPU and storage) for an application** to minimize the impact of any OS update to the host OS.